Khal-Naaikaa: Plot

-Homemaker Jaya Kapoor (Jayaprada) is happily married and lives with her husband Ravi Kapoor (Jeetendra) and two children, a girl Sahiba, and a baby boy Munna.
-While being examined at a check-up, she becomes a target of Dr. Rajan Bakshi (Puneet Issar) who molested four more ladies previously.
+Homemaker Jaya Kapoor is happily married and lives with her husband Ravi Kapoor and two children, a girl, Sahiba, and a baby boy, Munna.
+While being examined at a check-up, she becomes a target of Dr. Rajan Bakshi who molested four more ladies previously.
 Although she escapes from the check-up, she feels bad and comes home.
-Traumatized, she tells Ravi, who encourages her to report Dr. Bakshi to the medical board.
-Her initial accusation and with the help of their journalist friend Varsha Sharma (Varsha Usgaonkar), the four women come forward about Dr. Bakshi assaulting them, and multiple charges are prepared against him.
+Traumatized, she tells Ravi, who later encourages her to report Dr. Bakshi to the medical board.
+Her initial accusation, with the help of their journalist friend Varsha Sharma, the four women come forward about Dr. Bakshi assaulting them, and multiple charges are prepared against him.
 Dr. Bakshi commits suicide to avoid being arrested.
-All of Rajan's staff members console while one of them swears on Jaya for doing such work while sharing her experience to Bakshi's pregnant widow Anuradha (Anu Aggarwal), who was stressed about her husband's suicide, falls unconscious, goes into pre-term labor, and loses her baby.
+All of Rajan's staff members console while one of them swears at Jaya for doing such work while sharing her experience with Bakshi's pregnant widow, Anuradha, who was stressed about her husband's suicide, falls unconscious, goes into pre-term labor, and loses her baby.
 While recovering in the hospital, she sees a news story identifying Jaya as the one who reported her husband.
 Unaware of her husband's misdemeanor, she blames Jaya for wrecking their happy married life and swears revenge.

-Months later, Jaya looks for a nanny and she unknowingly hires Anuradha, who is going under the alias "Kiran".
+Months later, Jaya looks for a nanny, and she unknowingly hires Anuradha, who is going under the alias "Kiran".
 Anuradha wages a campaign to undermine Jaya in her household.
 She frequently breastfeeds Munna in secret; this causes him to reject Jaya, as he stops taking her milk.
-Anuradha encourages Jaya's daughter Sahiba to keep secrets from her mother and tries to turn her against Jaya.
+Anuradha encourages Jaya's daughter Sahiba, to keep secrets from her mother and tries to turn her against Jaya.
 Anuradha also suggests to Ravi that he arrange a surprise party for Jaya, leading Varsha and Ravi to meet in secret.
-Jaya accuses Ravi of having an affair with Varsha and this leads to tension between the couple.
+Jaya accuses Ravi of having an affair with Varsha, and this leads to tension between the couple.

-Gangaram (Mehmood), an intellectually disabled gardener who has been assisting the Kapoors and is friendly with Sahiba, discovers Anuradha breastfeeding Munna.
+Gangaram, an intellectually disabled gardener who has been assisting the Kapoors and is friendly with Sahiba, discovers Anuradha breastfeeding Munna.
 To prevent him from exposing her, Anuradha plants nude pictures of Jaya in Gangaram's living quarters which leads Ravi into beating him up and firing him.
 Unknown to the family, except for Sahiba, Gangaram keeps a watchful eye over them.